tek/exon/readme.md

 This Haskell library provides quasiquote string interpolation with customizable concatenation for arbitrary types.
+Visit [hackage] to read the full API documentation.

 The default case uses `Monoid` and `IsString`: